Pramith08/EzzySearch/README.md

 ## Usage

-1. Start the Streamlit application in terminal:
+1. Start the Streamlit application in the terminal:
     ```bash
     streamlit run main.py
     ```

-2. Open your web browser and go to localhost displayed in terminal
+2. Open your web browser and go to localhost displayed in the terminal

 3. Enter the topic you want to search for in the input box and click the "Submit" button.